 The festival provides the opportunity for children from communities across Belfast to meet and share their work in a non-competitive environment.
 It is a chance for them to perform in a professional theatre setting and to see and meet guest professional dance artists.
 Working in partnership with Education Authority NI, the festival takes place each year in May.
 Over 200 children take part in the festival.

 Following the company’s performance project eMERGEncy (October 2011), DU Dance set up Merge Cru, a cross-community youth engagement project based in Belfast.
 The group takes part in festivals and performs nationally and internationally.
 In July 2014 it represented Northern Ireland at the Commonwealth Games Youth Dance Festival in Glasgow.
 Other performances have included: Outer Edge (2014), Common Ground (2013), Herding (2013), Trust (2013), Merging (2012).
-The group is frozen until June 2017.
+This group has now been re-established as Belfast Boys

 A workshop and performance programme involving four dancers, focusing on contested space, specifically the peace walls in Northern Ireland and across the world.

 A professional performance and workshop programme, which visited schools and youth groups across Belfast.

 MERGE a three year long cross community workshop and performance project, targeting young unemployed people and young people aged 14 to 24 living in inner city areas.
 The project blended youth culture with contemporary and urban dance.

 An extract of eMERGEncy, delivered in collaboration with NI Opera and Square Pit Productions, was presented as the finale of this prestigious awards ceremony.

 Young people from across north Belfast performed at the lantern parade in Belfast’s Waterworks Park to an audience of over 4,000 people.
 The project was delivered for New Lodge Arts.